-Handling the marital home is one of the most emotionally fraught and difficult parts of dissolving a marriage.
+Handling the marital house during divorce is one of the most difficult parts of dissolving a marriage.
 Is it any wonder so many people make major financial and legal mistakes when it’s time to make decisions?

 There are, in fact, many decisions to make.
 Will one of you keep the home or will you sell it?
 As real estate problem solvers, Big State Home Buyers can help you evaluate your options.

-You may not be able to afford to keep the house.
+You may not be able to afford to keep the house during divorce.

 There are two reasons for this.

 First, if you have a mortgage you might not be able to keep it.
 Unless the house is in only one spouse’s name to begin with, the bank approved the loan after taking the income of both spouses into account.
 The spouse who remains in the house will usually have to refinance the loan into his or her own name.
 Often, the remaining spouse is unable to qualify on the basis of a single income.
 You may be able to get around this by getting your ex to sign a quitclaim deed (see below), but if your ex is smart he or she won’t want to agree to that.

 Even if you can qualify for the loan, you’ve got to decide whether or not you can carry a large mortgage on your own.

 And if you don’t have a mortgage?
 Houses come with higher utility bills, higher upkeep bills, and a near-constant stream of maintenance expenses.
 Ask yourself if you can really handle it when the AC needs a $1500 repair or the water heater blows out.
 The home represents the largest percentage of most people’s budget, and divorce may be an ideal opportunity to downsize.